-As downtown Tomball's most respected commercial property owner / developer, we extend our welcome to anyone wanting to pursue their dream of being a small-town business owner.
-What began many years ago as a family's affection for Tomball's warm hometown feel, we now own over 80 properties in its thriving 100-year-old historic Old Town district.
-Along the way, the Hutson Group has evolved into a family-run business responsible for the development of many restaurants, antique shops and retail boutiques here, and will continue to actively develop our community in cooperation with Tomball's citizens and city government to preserve Tomball's friendly, hometown heritage.
+As downtown Tomball's largest, most respected commercial property owner and developer, we welcome anyone wanting to pursue their dream of being a small-town business owner.
+What began many years ago as a family's affection for Tomball's warm hometown feel, we now own over 80 properties in this thriving 109-year-old historic Old Town district.
+Along the way, the Hutson Group has evolved into a family-run business responsible for the development of many restaurants, antique shops and retail boutiques here, as we continue to actively develop our community in cooperation with Tomball's citizens and city government to preserve Tomball's friendly, hometown heritage.

 From the basic design plans to detailed architecture and material selections, Bryan Hutson said he strives to preserve the history and character behind the nearly 80 locally owned properties he has helped develop in Old Town Tomball.
 "We purposely push down our rental rates lower than a lot of surrounding areas to encourage mom and pop [businesses] to come in," Bryan said.
 "For the Old Town Historic District, I want it to have that really cool look and feel—this is a real, live, 108-year-old downtown." - click to read the full article at CommunityImpact.com

 The city of Tomball's oldest residential structure—the Hoffman House—will soon become home to a new chocolate craftory and barbecue restaurant.
 The house is under renovation to bring the building up to code before local chocolatier Tejas Chocolate moves in this fall.
 Bryan Hutson, attorney and owner of development company The Hutson Group, is completing the majority of the renovations and has researched the Hoffman family history in Tomball. - click to read the full article at CommunityImpact.com

 Legacy Beauty Academy

 Kelsey Creek Traditions